Be part of the largest road race in the west!

 2. Information we may collect from you

 2.1.
-We may collect personal information from you in a variety of ways, including when you register for the Site and/or apply for a volunteer role, register a civil society organisations (including the provision by you of details of any officers or employees relating to such a registered charity), when you download resources from our website, complete your online profile, complete a survey or if you contact us by email.
+We may collect personal information from you in a variety of ways, including when you register for the Site and/or apply for a volunteer role, register a civil society organisations (including the provision by you of details of any officers or employees relating to such a registered charity), when you download resources from our Site, complete your online profile, complete a survey or if you contact us by email.
 This may include the following:

 Information you give us: